azita-abdollahi/graylog-docker/README.md

 ​	 **Minimun SETUP**

 ​		This is a minimum `Graylog` setup that can be used for smaller, non-critical, or test-purpose setups.
-None of the    		components are redundant, and they are easy and quick to setup.
+None of the components are redundant, and they are easy and quick to setup

 ![architec_small_setup](https://user-images.githubusercontent.com/108535307/183264301-d11fe1ea-4d17-4f35-be24-3bf04708ed9e.png)